Mitama

-According to the theory, each of the souls making up the spirit has a character and a function of its own; they all exist at the same time, complementing each other.
+According to the theory, each of the sub-spirits making up the spirit has a character and a function of its own; they all exist at the same time, complementing each other.
 In the Nihon Shoki, the deity Ōnamuchi (Ōkuninushi) actually meets his kushi-mitama and saki-mitama in the form of Ōmononushi, but does not even recognize them.
 The four seem moreover to have a different importance, and different thinkers have described their interaction differently.